SlowMo24/Effects-of-Happenings/README.md

  - Mapper Data
     - The mapper data potentially contains personal information.
 It is therefore available on request from the authors only.

 For the orignial Processing all this data was combined in a SQLITE-Database.
+This database also contains the raw data for each mapper.
+As this may contain personal information it is only available on request from the author.

 ### 02-SourceCode
 The directory contains the different scripts used to calculate the analysed metrics divided by tool used.